 Vary Your Intensity

 If you want to bench heavier weights, you’re going to have to, well, bench heavier.
-Meaning, you should get comfortable working with high percentages of your 1-rep-max on a regular basis if you want to boost your strength.
+Meaning, you should get comfortable working with high percentages of your 1-rep-max on a regular basis if you want to increase your strength.
 However, that doesn’t mean you need to work at high intensities during every single bench press session.

 Varying your intensity — sometimes called undulation — is necessary for long-term progress, particularly if you already have a few years of training experience.
 If you thrash yourself every time you bench, you might be training harder than you can reliably recover from and adapt to.

 Instead, consider alternating your intensity each time you perform the bench press.
-If you bench twice per week, you could dedicate one day toward low-volume, high-intensity lifting, and then do the opposite on the subsequent session.
+If you bench twice per week, you could dedicate one day toward low-volume, high-intensity training, and then do the opposite on the subsequent session.
 Both approaches will contribute to your overall strength.

 Select the Right Accessory Exercises

 Building a big bench is a team effort.
 Training the standard barbell bench alone may not be enough to push your strength past a certain point.
 Intermediate and advanced athletes in particular rely on a wide array of accessory movements to shore up weaknesses and maximize the value of their training.
+For example, many programs designed to increase bench press strength utilize a close-grip variation as an accessory:

 You should pay heed to how you breathe while you bench.
 Proper breathing protocols for high-effort lifting involve filling your chest with air and bracing your core as though you were about to be punched in your stomach.

 This maximizes pressure in your abdominal cavity, creating stability throughout your torso and shoulders.
 You’ll need this robust stability to stabilize the bar, particularly while you lower it down to your chest, so you can then focus on pressing as hard as possible.
+World record holder Taylor Atwood discusses breathing and bracing techniques for the bench press in the video below:

 Try to hold your air until the bar leaves your chest, and then exhale forcefully as you straighten your elbows to finish the movement.